Hawaii Votes by Mail

 - A properly marked ballot counts 100% of the time.
 When marking the ballot, completely fill in the box to the left of your choice with a black or blue pen.

 - Voters have the right to spoil their ballot.
-If you change your mind or make an error, contact the Clerk's Office for a replacement ballot.
+If you change your mind or make an error and have not yet returned your ballot, contact the Clerk's Office for a replacement ballot.